 I'm Tom,

-I worked as a commercial artist for a while, but found that I preferred to express myself artistically in a way that was authentic; based on my own perceptions and emotions.
-My wife, Karen, and I spent time in Europe, enjoying the art of the great masters, in many museums, outdoor street sculptures, and renaissance architecture.
-In the 60's, we moved to Manhattan where I studied at the Art Students League, and shared a studio at the corner of Grand and Mulberry with artist and Art History professor at St. John's University, Marietta Warner Siegel, PhD.
-Later, I built a "Artist in Residence" studio for us, downtown, at Chambers and Church, in the area now known as "SoHo".
-I also enjoyed my job, working at the Museum of Modern Art.
-I met many other artists, and became an assistant for Jerry Jofen, helping him with his adventurous experimental underground filmmaking career.
+Tom was a commercial artist for a while, but found that he preferred to express himself artistically in a way that was authentic; based on his own perceptions and emotions.
+His interest in art drew us to Europe, where we enjoyed the art of the great masters, in many museums, outdoor street sculptures, and renaissance architecture.
+In the 60's, we moved to Manhattan where he studied at the Art Students League, and shared a studio at the corner of Grand and Mulberry with artist and Art History professor at St. John's University, Marietta Warner Siegel, PhD.
+Later, he built a "Artist in Residence" studio and home space for us downtown, at Chambers and Church, in the area now known as "SoHo".
+He also enjoyed his job, working at the Museum of Modern Art.
+He met many other artists, and became an assistant for Jerry Jofen, helping him with his adventurous experimental underground filmmaking career.

-I remained close friends with my high school art teachers who always encouraged my creativity.
-They advised me to find a place where I could continue to create art freely, and develop my own expressive individual style.
+We remained close friends with his high school art teachers who always encouraged his creativity.
+They advised us to find a place where he could continue to create art freely, and develop his own expressive individual style.
 We took this advice seriously, and headed west.

 WEST COAST.
 CALIFORNIA